Blog

 - Chief Information Security Officer (CISO): CISOs are senior executives responsible for an organization’s overall cybersecurity strategy, including malware defense.

-- Research and Development (R&D): Some professionals transition to roles in cybersecurity product development, where they create tools and solutions for malware analysis and defense.
+- Research and Development (R&D): Some professionals transition to roles in cybersecurity product development, where they create tools and solutions for malware analysis training, certification, and defense.

 Table of Contents